-Judge clears Montgomery officer of assault conviction for slamming knee into handcuffed suspect’s neck
+Judge clears Montgomery officer of assault conviction for slamming knee into handcuffed suspect

 After his conviction, the department began an internal affairs investigation of Moris.
 The results were “commensurate with the Montgomery County disciplinary process,” Innocenti said.

-She said she could not elaborate because by Maryland law, internal affairs matters are considered confidential personnel matters.
+She said she could not elaborate because, by Maryland law, internal affairs matters are considered confidential personnel matters.

-Moris’s attorney, Morgan Leigh, said that the probation before judgement will clear the way for Moris moving from civilian status back to a sworn officer with all the powers he had before he was charged.
+Moris’s attorney, Morgan Leigh, said the probation before judgment will clear the way for Moris moving from civilian status back to a sworn officer with all the powers he had before he was charged.

 Moris joined the Montgomery County Police Department 10 years ago.
-He made his way to a Special Assignment Team, which consists of plainclothes units that conduct surveillance and make arrests.
+He made his way to a special assignment team, which consists of plainclothes units that conduct surveillance and make arrests.
 It was in that capacity, at a McDonald’s restaurant in Aspen Hill, that Moris’s actions drew nationwide attention and led to the court case against him.

 At the time, Moris and other officers converged on Arnaldo Pesoa, seated in a booth, whom they suspected of trying to meet someone to sell psilocybin mushrooms.
-The officers got Pesoa the ground and in handcuffs and led him out.
-Another struggle ensured, with Pesoa ending up face-down on a sidewalk, still in handcuffs.
+The officers got Pesoa on the ground and in handcuffs and led him out.
+Another struggle ensued, with Pesoa ending up facedown on a sidewalk, still in handcuffs.
 At least two bystanders began recording the incident on their phones.

 In the videos, Moris can be seen grabbing Pesoa’s hair and slamming his right knee down into Pesoa’s neck area.
 The blow forced Pesoa’s head onto the pavement.